| Working Group: | FAPI | ||

 For example, payments shall not be executed in the authorization process but after the client has exchanged the authorization code for a token and sent an “execute payment” request with the access token to a protected endpoint.

-The definition of the authorization server jwks_uri can be found in RFC8414, while the definition of the client jwks_uri can be found in RFC7591.
+while the definition of the client jwks_uri can be found in

 In addition, this profile

-1. requires that jwks_uri endpoints shall be served over TLS;
+jwks_uri endpoints shall be served over

-The use of RFC8705 for client authentication and sender constraining access tokens brings significant security benefits over the use of shared secrets.
+jku should not be used; andkid.The use of RFC8705 for client authentication and sender constraining access tokens brings significant security benefits over the use of shared secrets.
 However in some deployments the certificates used for RFC8705 are issued by a certificate authority at an organization level rather than a client level.
 In such situations it may be common for an organization with multiple clients to use the same certificates (or certificates with the same DN) across clients.
 Implementers should be aware that such sharing means that a compromise of any one client, would result in a compromise of all clients sharing the same key.

-1. find keys with a kid that matches the kid in the JOSE header;
+kid that matches the kid

-There are many factors to be considered in terms of privacy when implementing this document.
+to the message being verified.There are many factors to be considered in terms of privacy when implementing this document.
 However, since this document is a profile of OAuth and OpenID Connect, all of them are generic and applies to OAuth or OpenID Connect and not specific to this document.
 Implementers are advised to perform a thorough privacy impact assessment and manage identified risks appropriately.

-NOTE: Implementers can consult documents like ISO29100 and [ISO29134] for this purpose.
+NOTE: Implementers can consult documents like ISO29100 and ISO29134 for this purpose.

 Privacy threats to OAuth and OpenID Connect implementations include the following: